Logo

 John Carpenter has expressed an interest in making a film based on Dead Space.

-John Carpenter has included helicopters in his films, many times doing a cameo as a pilot.
+John Carpenter has included helicopters in his films, many of which feature himself in a cameo role as a pilot.

 Many of John Carpenter's films have been re-released on DVD as special editions with numerous bonus features.